UniMath/agda-unimath/src/metric-spaces/decomposition-metric-spaces-elements-at-bounded-distance-metric-spaces.lagda.md

-# Decomposition of metric spaces as indexed sums of metric spaces with elements at bounded distance
+# The bounded distance decomposition of metric spaces

 ```agda
 module metric-spaces.decomposition-metric-spaces-elements-at-bounded-distance-metric-spaces where